FortuneStreetModding/Gecko-Codes/README.md

 #### [Boom Street Gecko Codes](https://github.com/FortuneStreetModding/Gecko-Codes/blob/main/ST7P01.ini)

+### Installation

 To use, add these to your Dolphin GameSettings directory.
-By default, User/Documents/Dolphin Emulator/GameSettings
+By default: User/Documents/Dolphin Emulator/GameSettings

 The filenames correspond to the Game IDs.

 ST7E01 = Fortune Street
 ST7P01 = Boom Street

 If you have a modified version of Fortune Street or Boom Street, you will need to rename the file to the modified Game ID.
-You can check the Game ID of your game in Dolphin if you're not sure.
+You can check the Game ID of your game in Dolphin by right clicking on the game and clicking Properties > Info.